.NET Indexing

 Explains what indexing in .NET is, what happens when objects are indexed, and how to modify the indexing, for example with regards to availability and identity of indexed documents.

-Indexing is the process of sending an object to the Optimizely Search & Navigation service for storage and analysis, so it can be retrieved as search results.
-If a document of the same type and ID already exists, it is overwritten.
-The .NET client API supports the indexing of any .NET object.
+Indexing sends an object to the Optimizely Search & Navigation service for storage and analysis to retrieve it as search results.
+It overwrites the results if a document of the same type and ID already exists.
+The .NET client API supports indexing any .NET object.

-Because objects are serialized upon indexing, the only restriction on the object is serializable.
-If for some reason, typically circular references, an object cannot be serialized, the API supports customizing how an object is serialized and indexed.
-This flexibility can also be used to implement functionality, such as indexing the return value of extension methods.
+Because objects are serialized upon indexing, the only restriction on them is their serializability.
+If they are typically circular references, they cannot be serialized.
+The API supports customizing how an object is serialized and indexed. you can use this flexibility to implement functionality, such as indexing the return value of extension methods.

-The indexing process uses a local queue on the site by default.
-The local queue is used when content is saved, published, moved or deleted.
-A reference is stored in the queue together with its operation, and another thread is pulling items from the local queue every 5 seconds for indexing.
-This procedure makes indexing more efficient, reducing number of requests from the site to the service.
+The indexing process uses a local queue on the site when you save, publish, move, or delete content.
+It stores a reference in the queue with its operation, and another thread pulls items from the local queue every 5 seconds for indexing.
+This procedure makes indexing more efficient, reducing the number of requests from the site to the service.

 Index objects